eduarbo/vscode-relative-file-navigator/README.md

 ### Available Commands

-- `Open Relative File Navigator`: Open a Quick Pick
+- `Open Relative File Navigator`: Open a Quick Pick dialog showing the files and directories in the same directory as the current file

 ## Installation